roqua/documentation/content/en/status.md

 title: Status
 ---

-* Status RoQua [Production](https://status.roqua.nl) Applications (check 'Demo' for uptime of RoQua integrated with your local EPD)
+* [Uptime RoQua production applications](https://status.roqua.nl) (check 'Demo' for uptime of RoQua integrated with your local EPD)
-* Status RoQua [Staging](https://status.roqua-staging.nl) Applications (check 'Demo' for uptime of RoQua integrated with your local EPD)
+* [Uptime RoQua staging applications](https://status.roqua-staging.nl) (check 'Demo' for uptime of RoQua integrated with your local EPD)